In this talk from RabbitMQ Summit 2019 we listen to Gerhard Lazu and Michal Kuratczyk from Pivotal.

 Spot queue imbalances

 Because we collect all metrics on a per-node basis, it’s very easy to spot imbalances within the cluster.
-For example, this graph shows the number of queue masters per node.
-As you can see, there are 10 unknowns here and no masters on the other two nodes.
-This is actually a very common problem because, by default, when you declare a queue, the node you are connected to becomes the master.
+For example, this graph shows the number of queue leaders per node.
+As you can see, there are 10 unknowns here and no leaders on the other two nodes.
+This is actually a very common problem because, by default, when you declare a queue, the node you are connected to becomes the leader.
 So, if you had one client declaring the whole topology, you will often end up in a situation like that.
 There are some workarounds but even if initially you avoid this issue, after running an upgrade or some other maintenance operations on the cluster, you may end up in a situation like that.

 RabbitMQ - queues rebalance all

-For this, we now have a new command which you can just execute on any of the nodes to rebalance and reshuffle the queue masters between the nodes.
+For this, we now have a new command which you can just execute on any of the nodes to rebalance and reshuffle the queue leaders between the nodes.
 If you look carefully, you can spot the moment where we executed this command on this cluster.